Quick ViTs: Speeding up Vision Transformers through Equivariance: Experiments

 \section{Experiments}

-In this section, we evaluate our octic ViTs on supervised (DeiT III) and self-supervised (DINOv2) training recipes and perform ablations.
-DeiT III~\citep{deitiii:2022} is a popular and highly tuned supervised training recipe for classification and DINOv2~\citep{dinov2} is a state-of-the-art self-supervised method to extract visual features at large scale.
-All models are trained on ImageNet-1K~\citep{imageNet2009, russakovsky2015imagenet, imageNet2019} following the official implementations.
-We will release code and pretrained weights on GitHub.
+In this section, we evaluate our Quick ViTs on supervised (DeiT III) and self-supervised (DINOv2) training recipes and perform ablations.
+DeiT III~\cite{deitiii:2022} is a popular and highly tuned supervised training recipe for classification and DINOv2~\cite{dinov2} is a state-of-the-art self-supervised method to extract visual features at large scale.
+All models are trained on ImageNet-1K~\cite{imageNet2009, russakovsky2015imagenet, imageNet2019} following the official implementations.
+Code is available at \href{https://github.com/davnords/octic-vits}{https://github.com/davnords/octic-vits}.